 - Increased education and access to drugs for opioid-overdose reversal

-- Monitoring payer authorization and reimbursement requirements for opioid prescriptions; for example, certain commercial and managed care payers have started to require prior authorization for opioid prescriptions and to limit the volume of reimbursable opioid medications based on certain quantity and concentration limits
+- Monitoring payer authorisation and reimbursement requirements for opioid prescriptions; for example, certain commercial and managed care payers have started to require prior authorisation for opioid prescriptions and to limit the volume of reimbursable opioid medications based on certain quantity and concentration limits

 - Removing the stigma of substance abuse and educating staff on proper terminology and clinical support for SUD

-- Utilizing opioid predictive modeling to identify patients at higher risk for SUD and guide clinical decision-making
+- Utilising opioid predictive modeling to identify patients at higher risk for SUD and guide clinical decision-making

 Additionally, facilities are doing better at monitoring their progress, including these key benchmarks:

-- Monitoring prescribing practices by physicians (including prescribing patterns/outliers, compliance with Centers for Disease Control and Prevention and state or internal guidelines, prescribing of opioids with benzodiazepines, and so on)
+- Monitoring prescribing practises by physicians (including prescribing patterns/outliers, compliance with Centers for Disease Control and Prevention and state or internal guidelines, prescribing of opioids with benzodiazepines, and so on)